By Joe Herrera, Founder of 915 Home Buyers — updated August 19, 2026

 A direct cash sale is often less complicated.
 You sell the property as-is, avoid repairs, and move on a timeline that fits the foreclosure deadline instead of the other way around.

-What has to happen for the sale to work?
+What Has to Happen for the Sale to Work?

 The sale price has to be enough to cover the mortgage payoff and any other costs tied to the transaction.
 That usually includes the unpaid principal balance, late fees, legal fees, and other charges the lender has added during the foreclosure process.